Easy Corporate Fundraising Ideas for Events

 9. Bowling tournament

 For a relaxed and social event, make a reservation in a bowling alley.
-If you’re expecting a large group, explain what you’re planning to the management team at the bowling alley.
-It will facilitate the process.
+If you’re expecting a large group, give the management team a heads-up ahead of time so they can plan accordingly.

 Establish a flat fee for everyone to play and have a prize (or prizes) for the winner.
 All the money left over will then be donated to charity.